 NIB provides health cover to almost 1.2 million Australians.
 It was established over 60 years ago and is a for-profit company.
-There are NIB eyecare and dental centres in NSW and Victoria.
+There are NIB eyecare and dental centres across NSW and Victoria.

 - Qantas Health